 When you’re pregnant, your body starts making more progesterone than estrogen.
 This change in your hormonal balance helps lower your risk of endometrial cancer.
 One study from Denmark found that pregnancy lowered the chances of developing this cancer by nearly half.

-Researchers have also found that not becoming pregnant or being infertile (unable to have children) raises the risk of developing endometrial cancer.
+Researchers have also found that not becoming pregnant or being infertile (unable to have children) raises a person’s risk of developing endometrial cancer.
 Researchers who pooled the results of 14 studies reported that women who never gave birth were 1.76 times more likely to develop this cancer compared with those who had given birth.

 Infertility is associated with a slight increase in risk of developing endometrial cancer.
 A handful of studies have linked some types of fertility treatment with an even higher risk.
 However, more research from larger studies is needed to confirm these findings.